HIPS/autograd/docs/tutorial.md

 `logsumexp_vjp` returns a vector-Jacobian product (VJP) operator, which is a function that right-multiplies its argument `g` by the Jacobian matrix of `logsumexp` (without explicitly forming the matrix's coefficients).
 `g` will be the gradient of the final objective with respect to `ans` (the output of `logsumexp`).
 The calculation can depend on both the input (`x`) and the output (`ans`) of the original function.
-If you want to be able to take higher-order derivatives, then the code inside the VJP function must be itself differentiable by Autograd, which usually just means you write it in terms of other primitives which themselves have VJPs (like numpy functions).
+If you want to be able to take higher-order derivatives, then the code inside the VJP function must be itself differentiable by Autograd, which usually just means you write it in terms of other primitives which themselves have VJPs (like Numpy functions).

-The final step is to tell autograd about `logsumexp`'s vector-Jacobian product function:
+The final step is to tell Autograd about `logsumexp`'s vector-Jacobian product function:
 ```python
 defvjp(logsumexp, logsumexp_vjp)
 ```